hoorangyee/LRAGE/README.md

 - **Retriever & Reranker Integration**: Easily integrate and evaluate different retrievers and rerankers.
 LRAGE modularizes retrieval and reranking components, allowing for flexible experimentation.

-- **Out-of-the-box Indexing**: Comes with pre-generated BM25 indices and embeddings for Pile-of-law, reducing the setup effort for researchers.
+- **Pre-compiled indexes for the legal domain**: Comes with pre-generated BM25 indices and embeddings for Pile-of-law, reducing the setup effort for researchers.

 - (In progress)**LLM-as-a-Judge**: A feature where LLMs are used to evaluate the quality of LLM responses on an instance-by-instance basis, using customizable rubrics within the RAG setting.